-In 2017, the average score of HKQAA CSR Index Plus and HKQAA SRR was 49.94 out of 100, representing an increase of 8.1% as compared to last year.
-In the 700 assessed companies in SRR, almost 90% of the companies have issued stand-alone sustainability report or integrated their sustainability performance in their annual report.
-This number has increased significantly compared to 2016 which only has 50% of assessed companies release sustainability report or information disclosure.
-The improved quality of sustainability information disclosed by the companies leads to an increase in overall average scores.
+In 2018, the average score of HKQAA CSR Index Plus and HKQAA SRR was 54.06 out of 100, representing an increase of 8.3% as compared to last year.
+For the companies assessed in HKQAA SRR, it is a listing requirement to issue the stand-alone sustainability report or integrated their sustainability performance in their annual report.

 As accountability, media exposures, country and industry risks are taken into account in this assessment model, the performance variations across and within industries, as well as between Hong Kong and China markets have been significant.
-Similar to last year, stronger overall performance in Labour Practices, Human Rights and Organizational Governance were observed due to the increasing number of regulations on employment protection and the sets of compliance controls adopted especially for the listed companies assessed in HKQAA SRR.
-In general, a greater effort should be made in three areas, namely Fair Operating Practices, The Environment and Community Involvement and Development.
+This year, the performance of the Environment has improved significantly.
+More and more companies are spending more resources on implementing plan and policy to protect the earth.
+In general, a greater effort should be made in the area includes Human Rights, Consumer Issues and Community Involvement and Development.

-Chart 6 - Average Scores of the 7 CSR core subjects in 2017 for HKQAA CSR Index Plus and HKQAA SRR
+Chart 6 - Average Scores of the 7 CSR core subjects in 2018 for HKQAA CSR Index Plus and HKQAA SRR

-As illustrated in the table below, improvements have been observed in all core subjects between year 2016 and 2017.
-The performance for the Environment and Community Involvement and Development has double digits growth.
+As illustrated in the table below, improvements have been observed in all core subjects between year 2017 and 2018.
+The performance for the Environment has over 20% growth.

-Average Score in 2016 Average Score in 2017 Trend and % change
+Average Score in 2017 Average Score in 2018 Trend and % change

-Organizational Governance 49.2 50.55 ^ 2.74%
+Organizational Governance 50.55 52.52 ↑ 3.9%

-Human Rights 51.0 51.53 ^ 1.04%
+Human Rights 51.53 50.30 ¥ 2.38%

-Labour Practices 54.2 55.79 ^ 2.97%
+Labour Practices 55.79 56.67 ↑ 1.58%

-The Environment 36.3 47.87 ^ 31.84%
+The Environment 47.87 61.38 ↑ 28.22%

-Fair Operating Practices 47.6 48.66 ^ 2.23%
+Fair Operating Practices 48.66 54.62 ↑ 12.26%

-Consumer Issues 48.2 48.99 ^ 1.62%
+Consumer Issues 48.99 50.98 1 4.06%

-Community Involvement and Development 37.1 46.23 ^ 24.68%
+Community Involvement and Development 46.23 51.97 ↑ 12.41%

-Overall 46.2 49.95 • 9.59%
+Overall 49.95 54.06 ↑ 8.24%

-Table 1 - Average Scores of the 7 CSR core subjects in 2016 and 2017 for HKQAA CSR Index Plus and HKQAA SRR
+Table 1 - Average Scores of the 7 CSR core subjects in 2017 and 2018 for HKQAA CSR Index Plus and HKQAA SRR

-Sector-Level Performance in 2017
+Sector-Level Performance in 2018

-As shown in the Chart 7, Government Department was the best performing sector in 2017 followed by Consumer Goods and Properties and Construction sectors.
+As shown in the Chart 7, Government Department was the best performing sector in 2018 followed by Consumer Goods and Properties and Construction sectors.
 The participating public organizations undertake many innovative initiatives on capacity building of their employees, environment protection, promotion of green and energy efficient technologies, and uplifting the under-privileged groups of the society, etc. Their crucial roles in promoting CSR were realized in the mature management systems created for various CSR practices.